-Hardware & Software Support 3.00
+154-114 Hardware & Software Support 3.00

 Students will learn to resolve hardware and software issues in a multiplatform environment.
 Students will troubleshoot and repair various systems and applications, as well as desktop issues.
-NOTE: This course will help prepare the student to take the CompTIAA A+ Certification exam and the Microsoft Certified Desktop Technician Exam 70-271.
-Prereq 154-119 - System Software Support or 154-110
+NOTE: This course will help prepare students to attain certifications if desired.
+PREREQUISITES: 154-119 - System Software Support

-IT Customer Service Support
+154-115 IT Customer Service Support 3.00

 This capstone class broadens the students' customer service skill set.
 The course continues to build on end user communication methods, both oral and written.
-Students will be expected to prepare and deliver end user training, create written and online manuals and FAQs (Frequently Asked Questions), and perform the day-to-day duties in a variety of help desk environments.
-Prereq 154-113 - IT Apps Server & Support
+Students will be expected to prepare and deliver end user training, create written and online manuals and FAQs (Frequently Asked Questions), and perform the dayto-day duties in a variety of help desk environments.
+PREREQUISITES: 154-113 - IT Apps Server & Support COREQUISITES: 801-197 - Technical Reporting

-154-116 Emerging Technologies & Applications
+154-116 Applications

 Students will research, explore and evaluate new and future hardware and software advancements and trends.
 Areas to investigate may include contemporary package development applications, collaboration tools, reporting software, and innovative equipment and hardware, as well as new versions of current standards in software and applications.
-Prereq 154-112 - Data Security & Recovery Support 154-113 - IT Apps Server & Support 154-114 - Hardware & Software Support computer-based tools it is likely to have a PC on it or in it and is likely to be networked to the rest of the shop and the internet.
-Today's technician needs a thorough understanding of PC's, networks, synchronizing PDAs and operating systems.
-This course covers IT topics the modern technician is likely to encounter such as hardware and software installations, implementing a peer-to-peer network, and troubleshooting hardware, software, and network failures.
+PREREQUISITES: 154-112 - Data Security & Recovery Support 154-113 - IT Apps Server & Support 154-114 - Hardware & Software Support

+Modern vehicles use on-board computers to control just about every function from accident avoidance to video navigation.
+Communication between computers is handled over sophisticated networks.
+The modern toolbox is not only filled with computer-based tools it is likely to have a PC on it or in it and is likely to be networked to he rest of the shop and the internet.
+Today's technician needs a thorough understanding of PC's, networks, synchronizing PDAs and operating systems This course covers IT topics the modern technician is likely to encounter such as hardware and software installations. implementing a peer-to-peer network, and troubleshooting hardware, software, and network failures.